Pytest-with-Eric/pytest-tmp-dir-example/README.md

-# PyTest Assert Exception Example
+# PyTest tmp_path and tmp_path_factory Example

-This repo contains the sample code for the article - [How To Test Python Exception Handling Using Pytest Assert (A Simple Guide)](https://pytest-with-eric.com/introduction/pytest-assert-exception/)
+This repo contains the sample code for the article - [How To Manage Temporary Files with Pytest tmp_path](https://pytest-with-eric.com/pytest-best-practices/pytest-tmp-path/)

-This project explains How to assert Python Exceptions in Pytest.
+This project explains how to manage temporary files using `tmp_path` and `tmp_path_factory` fixtures in Pytest.

 # Requirements
-* Python (3.11.3)
+* Python (3.11+)

 Please install the dependencies via the `requirements.txt` file using
 ```commandline